eleavydev/rock-paper-scissors-el/README.md

 - The fonts (Lato and Merriweather) were taken from [Google fonts](https://fonts.google.com/).
 - The header text and game instructions was created by myself.
-- The rule text was taken from Code Institute and added to image through Paint.
+- The rule text was taken from Code Institute and added to rules image through Paint.
 - The Love Maths and Code Institute projects were both used as great guides to help with this project.
 - Websites such as [Stackoverflow](https://stackoverflow.com/), [CommunitySpiceworks](https://community.spiceworks.com/) and [W3Schools](https://www.w3schools.com/) were consulted for help with this project.
 For Modals I especially found this W3 Schools resource very useful https://www.w3schools.com/howto/howto_css_modals.asp
 - As always my mentor Chris was very patient and helpful during this process.